Augmented reality: Translation

-AR systems such as Word Lens can interpret the foreign text on signs and menus and, in a user's augmented view, re-display the text in the user's language.
+AR applications such as Word Lens can interpret the foreign text on signs and menus and, in a user's augmented view, re-display the text in the user's language.
 Spoken words of a foreign language can be translated and displayed in a user's view as printed subtitles.

 Music

 It has been suggested that augmented reality may be used in new methods of music production, mixing, control and visualization.